bolus123/MNCC/README.md

-# MNCC
+# PH1XBAR
-The utility of Multivariate Normal Control Chart is to build a control chart based on multivariate normal distribution on R.
+The utility of PH1XBAR is to build a control chart based on multivariate normal distribution on R.